 - assets which are the public property of the State and of other public legal persons;

-- objects whose seizure would be contrary to accepted principles of morality or would not make economic sense because their market value is insignificant;
+- objects whose seizure would be immoral or would be financially unjustified because their market value is insignificant;

 - objects specifically intended for the exercise of public worship;